psychoinformatics-de/studyforrest-www/content/pages/index.rst

      Not keen on brain research?
 This project still has something to offer to you!
 For example, our ongoing effort to analyze the **structure of the movie "Forrest Gump"** and annotate its properties continues to expand the breadth of topics that can be explored.
-Do breathing and heart rate reflect more than just the emotional content of the movie?
-Why does everybody look at the same spot in some movie scenes while others show no similarity at all?
-Does it make a difference to watch a movie sitting up versus lying on your back?
+Check out the `Data Page
+     <{filename}/pages/resources.rst>`_ to see what is already in store.

      What we're most interested in, we admit, is that which we cannot anticipate.
 So please, invent applications and **explore ideas you have**